Store Street Aqueduct

 The Store Street Aqueduct in central Manchester, England, was built in 1798 by Benjamin Outram on the Ashton Canal.
-A Grade II* listed building it is built on a skew of 45° across Store Street, and is believed to be the first major aqueduct of its kind in Great Britain and the oldest still in use today.
+A Grade II* listed building, it is built on a skew of 40° across Store Street, and is believed to be the first major aqueduct of its kind in Great Britain and the oldest still in use today.

 Aqueduct

 The aqueduct was constructed to cross Shooters Brook.
 It is built of stone with large voussoirs and retaining walls of coursed masonry and is 7.4 m wide with triangular buttresses.
 The brook was culverted in about 1805 and Store Street was built over it.
 The canal is about 4.6 m wide and 1.45 m deep.
 The arch has a 7.6 m square span and a 10.5 m skew span rising 2.75 m above road level.

 Generally, where a canal (or later a railway) crossed a road, or vice versa, the road would be diverted to cross at right angles.
-It had not always been acceptable but attempts to build masonry arch bridges at an angle, or "skew" of greater than about 15 degrees, had proved unsatisfactory.
-The method up to that time had been to build the voussoir arch with the stone course work parallel to the abutments.
+It had not always been acceptable but attempts to build masonry arch bridges at an angle, or "skew", of greater than 15 degrees had proved unsatisfactory.
+The method up to that time had been to build the voussoir arch with the stone coursework parallel to the abutments.
 This transmitted the load outward from the crown in a straight line to the foundations, parallel to the faces of the arch.
 If a skew was attempted, it threw the lines of force outside the abutments, leading to weakness in the structure.